iaxat/coderlab/readme.txt

-A depends on B C
+A depends on B
-B depends on C E
-C depends on G
+C depends on A D
 D depends on A F
+E depends on B
+B depends on G
-E depends on F
+E depends on G
 F depends on H
+I depends on E F